Effects of the centrifugal force in stellar dynamo simulations: Model

 \subsection{Centrifugal force}

-The parameter $c_f$ in Eq.~(\ref{eq:cforce}) was introduced by \citet{Kapyla20b} and it controls the strength of the centrifugal force. $c_f = 1$ corresponds to the unaltered centrifugal force amplitude, and $c_f = 0$ implies no centrifugal force.
+The parameter $c_f$ in Eq.~(\ref{eq:cforce}) was introduced by \citet{Kapyla20b} and controls the strength of the centrifugal force.
+A $c_f$ value of $1$ corresponds to the unaltered centrifugal force amplitude, and $c_f = 0$ implies no centrifugal force.
 It is defined as

 with $|\vec{\mathcal{F}}^{\rm cent}_0|$ being the unaltered magnitude of the centrifugal force.
 The necessity of controlling the centrifugal force is due to the enhanced luminosity and rotation rate in simulations of compressible stellar (magneto-)convection.
-Similarly to \citet{Kapyla20b}, each run is initialized with $c_f=0$ and it is increased in small incremental steps after the saturated regime is reached.
+Similarly to \citet{Kapyla20b}, each run was initialized with $c_f=0$ and was increased in small incremental steps after the saturated regime is reached.

-To give a sense of how strong the centrifugal force is in our simulations, we compute the ratio of gravitational to centrifugal forces in the simulations as well as in a real Sun-like star with the same rotation rate.
-We define the ratio between the two as
+To get a sense of how strong the centrifugal force is in our simulations, we computed the ratio of centrifugal to gravitational forces in the simulations as well as in a real Sun-like star with the same rotation rate.
+We defined the ratio between the two as

-where the subscripts $\star$ denote the real star and sim the simulations.
+where the subscripts $\star$ denote the real star and ``sim'' the simulations.
 These values are shown in the last column of Table.~\ref{tab:runs}.
 By using a value as low as $c_f=10^{-4}$, our simulations are influenced by the centrifugal force just below the value that the equivalent star with the same rotation rate and radius would have, and the simulations that have the strongest centrifugal force have $\mathcal F = 87$.